nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 # Vector-Field-Based-Shape-Deformations-INF585-
 Reimplementation of the paper Vector Field Based Shape Deformations for Ecole Polytechnique INF585 - Computer Animation's final project

+cd to "project code"
+then steps to run